FurSure Case Study

 I started by understanding the challenges pet owners actually face.
 Dog park conversations and digital surveys (11 responses) revealed three key problems:

-Dog Park Icon
+Dog Icon

 Brand claims like "premium" or "grain-free" mean nothing to most people.
+Pet owners want transparency but don't know how to evaluate what they're actually feeding their pets.

 Survey Icon